 “If you are determined and want it, you can just go for it.”

-The Australian graphic design platform is well-loved by marketers across the world and was co-founded by Melanie Perkins in 2013.
+The Australian graphic design platform is well-loved by marketers worldwide and was co-founded by Melanie Perkins in 2013.

 Perkins and her co-founder (now husband) Carl Obrecht originally pitched the idea for Canva in 2011.
 While they didn’t receive funding at the time, they were regularly invited to networking events and gatherings in the hopes of them finding an investor.